-This urban fantasy is a paperback edition was published by Orbit on January 1, 2011 and has 347 pages.
+urban fantasy that was published by Orbit on January 1, 2011 and has 347 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Tempest Rising, Tracking the Tempest, Tempest's Fury, Eye of the Tempest, Tempest Reborn, Jinn and Juice
+Other books by this author which I have reviewed include Tempest Rising, Tracking the Tempest, Tempest's Fury, Eye of the Tempest, Tempest Reborn, Jinn and Juice